Hadi-koubeissi/ManageGift/README.md

 ManageGift is licensed under the GPL 3.0 license.
 See the file `LICENSE` for more information.
 If you plan to use any part of this source code in your own bot, I would be grateful if you would include some form of credit somewhere.

-# 😘 Special Thanks :
+## 😘 Special Thanks :

- @ (owner and developer of `discord-giveaway` package) for help me, and thank you @ for help me too.
+@Androz2091 and (owner and developer of `discord-giveaway` package) for help me, and thank you @ZerioDev for help me too.

 ## ⬇ Installation :